pluralsight/guides/published/front-end-javascript/build-an-angular-2-application-that-displays-wallpapers-using-the-reddit-api/article.md

     ...
     }
 ```
- Thaht's right - we need to make a directory for the project and to make a <code>main.ts</code> file in it for bootstrapping the Angular 2 application
+ That's right - we need to make a directory for the project and to make a <code>main.ts</code> file in it for bootstrapping the Angular 2 application
 ## Initializng your Angular 2 application

 In the root folder, create a new directory, <code> src </code>.
 This is where the Angular 2 application will reside: